Popular Styles of Ceiling Fans: How to Choose the Right One for Your Home

 We've put together this article to help you choose the right ceiling fan for your home, office or business premises.
 Below we've featured some of the most popular styles of ceiling fans, and highlighted the major differences between them.

 Outdoor ceiling fans are usually made from all-weather materials, such as 316 marine grade steel, designed to protect them from the elements.
 In recent years a we've seen more outdoor fans being manufactured using moulded ABS

 (Thermoplastic) which means they are virtually corrosion proof.

 Many outdoor fans are exposed to damp, wet & humid conditions, which is why the better quality fans have a waterproof, sealed motor.
 These fans are widely used in many Australian homes, in order to survive the sea air.
 However even outdoor fans need to be used under a gazebo or covered deck, and should not be exposed directly to rain.

 Not surprisingly outdoor fans are popular all over Australia because they provide cooling on verandas and patios, during our hot summers.
 Please be aware manufacturers will generally not cover, under warranty, an indoor fan used in outdoor conditions.

 Metal vs. Timber vs. moulded ABS blades

-Timber blades are, generally, thicker and have a flatter pitch than metal blades or ABS blades and therefore, usually less air movement.
-This makes the timber blades quieter for areas like bedrooms.
-For areas where higher air movement is required, the metal or ABS blades would be a better choice.
-ABS blades will not rust or peel therefore requiring less maintenance.
+Timber blades are, generally, thicker and have a flatter pitch than metal blades or ABS blades and therefore, usually move less air.
+This makes the timber blades quieter for areas like bedrooms, or for areas where the style and finish of timber blades is important.